-21. Prior knowledge, learning and progression
+2j.
+Prior knowledge, learning and progression

-It is assumed that learners are familiar with the whole content of GCSE(9-1) Mathematics for first teaching from 2015 and A Level Mathematics for first teaching from 2017.
+It is assumed that learners are familiar with the content of GCSE (9-1) Mathematics for first teaching from 2015 and AS Level Mathematics for first teaching from 2017.
 There is no requirement that learners have completed these qualifications.